graytonio/dotfiles/readme.md

 # My Custom Dot Files

 Repository of my custom configurations for various tools I use in my terminal.
+It will install any terminal tools and template the configuration for any desktop applications (They will need to be installed separately).

 ## Requirements